Good School, Great School.

 Back in the day, UM was known as Suntan U. While many students attend the U because of our luxurious city and warm weather, that moniker has expanded greatly to attract very high-achieving students from all over the world, in an extremely competitive, academic environment.
 Today, UM is extremely selective; they do not want only top grades and test scores but actively seek students who demonstrate academic talent, a strong college preparatory curriculum, personal integrity, and seriousness of educational purpose.

-Record High for Applications
+Record High for Cane Applications

 Don’t just join; lead.
 Showing them they are not just a member, but a leader in some way.
 Join those clubs and actively participate for several years and move up to take on leadership positions in one or more of those clubs or teams.
 Leadership and community service are relevant when they happen off-site from their high schools too.
 Do not discount the importance of after-school jobs and other family obligations.
 Sometimes there are students that do not have the luxury of joining a club or a team because family obligations pull them away from those opportunities.
 Write about that too.
 All life experience counts when applying to college.
 There is a section in the application where they can mention other pertinent information they feel UM should know about.
 Use this area to mention anything that is not stated already in the application.

 Show some rigor in their class schedule.
 While A’s are really nice; it can be better to get a lower grade in a class that shows they are challenging themselves.
 So don’t rule out AP Physics or AP Spanish.
 They should write an amazing application essay.
 Do you have any idea how many essays they read and how they all begin to sound the same?
 They need to stand out; be authentic.
 They need to learn who your student is as a person and what are they going to contribute to the University.
-How can their presence on campus help the University fulfill their core mission?
+How can their presence on campus help the University fulfill its core mission?
 Who do they hope to become if they are admitted as a Hurricane?
 Stating they bleed orange and green is not going to work nor will stating that they have dreamed of being a Cane all their lives.
 Remember many of the 34,000 prospective students also bleed orange and green.
 If they are unsure how to go about doing this, feel free to seek help.
 We recommend Essential Essays College Essay Consulting, assisting students with brainstorming, planning and writing college essays that will reveal their personality and give their applications a positive edge.
 Learn about them here.
 The essay is a huge part of the application as it is the only opportunity your student has to stand out as more than grades and test scores.
-The essay is their personality and what will make them stand out from all the rest.
+The essay is about their personality and what will make them stand out from all the rest.

-If UM is your dream school and you don’t get in, do not rule out some Florida’s other great universities.
+If UM is your dream school and you don’t get in, do not rule out some of Florida’s other great universities.
 Consider what you want to study because other colleges may offer a better program for their major.